An analog temperature sensor is pretty easy to explain, its a chip that tells you what the ambient temperature is!

 Because these sensors have no moving parts, they are precise, never wear out, don't need calibration, work under many environmental conditions, and are consistant between sensors and readings.
 Moreover they are very inexpensive and quite easy to use.

 Some Basic Stats

 These stats are for the temperature sensor in the Adafruit shop, the Analog Devices TMP36 (-40 to 150C).
-Its very similar to the LM35/TMP35 (celsius output) and LM34/TMP34 (farenheit output).
-The reason we went with the '36 instead of the '35 or '34 is that this sensor has a very wide range and doensn't require a negative voltage to read sub-zero temperatures.
+Its very similar to the LM35/TMP35 (Celsius output) and LM34/TMP34 (Farenheit output).
+The reason we went with the '36 instead of the '35 or '34 is that this sensor has a very wide range and doesn't require a negative voltage to read sub-zero temperatures.
 Otherwise, the functionality is basically the same.

 - Size: TO-92 package (about 0.2" x 0.2" x 0.2") with three leads

 - Price: $2.00 at the Adafruit shop

 - Temperature range: -40°C to 150°C / -40°F to 302°F

 - Output range: 0.1V (-40°C) to 2.0V (150°C) but accuracy decreases after 125°C

 - Power supply: 2.7V to 5.5V only, 0.05 mA current draw

 Using the TMP36 is easy, simply connect the left pin to power (2.7-5.5V) and the right pin to ground.
 Then the middle pin will have an analog voltage that is directly proportional (linear) to the temperature.
 The analog voltage is independant of the power supply.